surajverma/proto/README.md

-# Proto – See if a site uses IPv4 or IPv6 (Firefox Extension)
+# Proto – See if a site uses IPv4 or IPv6 on Firefox

 Ever wondered if a website is using IPv4 or IPv6?
 Proto makes it easy: just look at the toolbar icon.
 This extension shows which IP version is being used to reach the current site and displays the actual IP address in a simple popup.